pinax/pinax-api/docs/resources.md

 Any `api.Resource` object MAY have one or more of the following properties:

-- `attributes` - an [attributes object](http://jsonapi.org/format/#document-resource-object-attributes) representing some of the resource’s data.
+- `attributes` — an [attributes object](http://jsonapi.org/format/#document-resource-object-attributes) representing some of the resource’s data.
-- `relationships` - a [relationships object](http://jsonapi.org/format/#document-resource-object-relationships) describing relationships between the resource and other JSON API resources.
+- `relationships` — a [relationships object](http://jsonapi.org/format/#document-resource-object-relationships) describing relationships between the resource and other JSON API resources.
 See the [Relationships topic guide](relationships.md) for more details.

 ### Resource Attributes

-Resource "attributes" define what resource data to expose for retrieval and accepted for update.
+Resource `.attributes` define the resource data to expose for retrieval and accepted for update.
 Attributes may refer to Django model fields or resource properties.

-All resource "attributes" define single-object attributes.
+All resource attributes define single-object attributes.
 Integer fields, char fields, and boolean fields are examples of singleton attributes.

 Although ForeignKey relationships are single-object, the JSON:API spec [explicitly states](http://jsonapi.org/format/#document-resource-object-attributes)